dillonko/jobboardscraper/readme.md

 Future deploys:

-Commit your files with Git.

 ```
 git push heroku master
-heroku run python timgorin/manage.py migrate
 ```

 After installation you can then run the commands straight to Heroku:

 ```
-heroku run '(cd scraper/ && scrapy crawl eslcafe)'
+heroku run '(cd timgorin/scraper/ && scrapy crawl eslcafe)'
 heroku run python timgorin/manage.py rebuild_index
 ```

-Consult Heroku's "[Getting started with Django on Heroku](https://devcenter.heroku.com/articles/getting-started-with-django)" article on production installation.

-You will more likely want to run the Scheduler, which needs to run these tasks every day to scrape the website and update the search index:
+But you will more likely want to run the [Scheduler](https://scheduler.heroku.com/dashboard), which needs to run these tasks every day to scrape the website and update the search index:

 - `(cd scraper/ && scrapy crawl eslcafe)`
 - `python timgorin/manage.py update_index`

 You might need to edit the [SearchBox settings](https://dashboard.searchly.com/6886/indices) on your Heroku dashboard to manually register your SearchBox API key and your search index's name.

+Consult Heroku's "[Getting started with Django on Heroku](https://devcenter.heroku.com/articles/getting-started-with-django)" article on production installation.

 ## Resources